 Levuka is a trip back in time.
 It’s a visit to a Fiji that is still untouched by mass tourism and much of the overcommercialized world.
 Live here is slow and runs on “Fiji Time”.
-It is Fiji as ist used to be in the old days.
+It is Fiji as it used to be in the old days.

 Levuka Historical Port Town

-In June 2013, Levuka has been declared a UNESCO World Heritage Site for beeing “an outstanding example of late 19th century Pacific port settlements, reflects the integration of local building traditions by a supreme naval power, leading to the emergence of a unique landscape“.
+In June 2013, Levuka has been declared a UNESCO World Heritage Site for being “an outstanding example of late 19th century Pacific port settlements, reflects the integration of local building traditions by a supreme naval power, leading to the emergence of a unique landscape“.

-Founded by traders and settlers as early as 1830, Levuka was the first permanent European settlement in the pacific islands. the place flourished and attracted cotton and coconut planters, sandalwood and beche de mer traders.
-Merchants arrived to set up shops, bars and hotels.
+Founded by traders and settlers as early as 1830, Levuka was the first permanent European settlement in the Pacific islands. the place flourished and attracted cotton and coconut planters, sandalwood and beche de mer traders.
+Merchants arrived to set up shops, bars, and hotels.
 Ships and sailors visited and Levuka turned into a rowdy place.
 Local chiefs had trouble to maintain control.
 In 1874 the king of Fiji “Tui Cakobau” and his fellow chiefs ceded the islands to the queen and Fiji became a British colony on 10 October 1874 and Levuka became Fijis’ first capital.
 Law and order took over and very soon the first school of Fiji was built.